 - Where do visitors go from a landing page?

 For example, a cursory review of seminariesandbiblecolleges.com shows that the site uses the key phrase “seminaries in [state]” for its state-oriented pages.
 Likely thanks in part to this tactic, the site ranks well above the Association for Theological Schools’ geographical search.
-The Association for Theological Schools is the official accrediting body of seminaries, but its geographic search page has a URL of “…geographical-search” rather than one with a key phrase.
+The Association for Theological Schools is the official accrediting body of seminaries.
+However, its geographic search page has a URL of “…geographical-search” rather than one with a key phrase.
 (Rankings were accurate at the time of writing.)

-Find Key Phrases Competitors Are Using
+Step 3: Find Key Phrases Competitors Are Using

 After perusing their sites, you probably have a good idea of what primary key phrases competitors are targeting.
 The phrases should appear in headers, copy and other places.
 You might not know all of the key phrases that are generating traffic for each competitor, though.